Cisco8114/CiscoBot-Extension/FaxStore Invoices/README.md

 # FaxStore Invoices
-This is a command that you can put into `/src/commands/slash` in your Dark Bot folder.
-This will allow you to create an invoice directly from Dark Bot!
+This is a command that you can put into `/src/commands/slash` in your Cisco Bot folder.
+This will allow you to create an invoice directly from Cisco Bot!

 This extension uses the FaxStore extension [Invoice API](https://github.com/FAXES/faxstore-extensions/tree/main/Invoice%20API).